 - Sustainable European Transportation Models

 The first module of the class will be taught primarily online prior to the trip.
 It will provide an introduction to prepare students for their trip to Europe.
 It will focus on the differences in government structure, planning and sustainability between the USA and Europe.
-Students will also develop study questions and research goals for their trips.
+Students will also develop study questions, case studies, and research goals for the program.
 In Europe, this module will be reinforced via a field trip to the European Parliament in Strasbourg, France.

-The fourth module will focus on transport policy, planning, and sustainability.
+The third module will focus on transport policy, planning, and sustainability in Munich and Freiburg.
 The module will begin with a discussion of the transport and land-use connection and the concept of sustainable transport.
 We will then focus on active transport (walking and cycling) and public transport.
 Throughout the module students will work in groups to evaluate the transferability of innovative European transport policies to the USA.
 Tentative innovative policies and policy areas include: high speed rail, bike sharing, car sharing, traffic calming, tolling trucks in Switzerland and Germany, congestion pricing in London (UK), shared spaces, and innovative land-use planning systems.
 For each policy, planning approach, and case study in Europe we will attempt to determine how and if European policies could work in America.
-Our field trip to Freiburg, Germany, and our meetings with transport policy makers and planners there serve as a capstone for this segment.

 Suzanne Morse Moomaw | email@example.com